Chembur

 Chembur (pronunciation: [t͡ʃembuːɾ]) is an upmarket large suburb in central Mumbai, India.
-It belongs on harbour line of suburban railways and offers the best connectivity with Mumbai Monorail, Santacruz- Chembur Link Road, Airport, Jeejamata Bhosle Marg (from Chembur-Mankhurd) ,Eastern Freeway, Eastern Expressway, BKC connector, Mumbai Satara highway (Sion-Panvel).
-It doesnt takes much long to reach South Mumbai, Navi Mumbai, Airport, BKC, Powai, Thane.
+It belongs on the harbour line of suburban railways and offers the best connectivity with Mumbai Monorail, Santacruz- Chembur Link Road, Airport, Jeejamata Bhosle Marg (from Chembur-Mankhurd), Eastern Freeway, Eastern Express Highway, BKC connector, and Mumbai Satara highway (Sion-Panvel).

 History

 Before reclamation, Chembur lay on the north-western corner of Trombay Island.
 It is suggested that Chembur is the same place referred to as Saimur by the Arab writers(915–1137), Sibor in Cosmas Indicopleustes(535), Chemula in the Kanheri cave inscriptions(300–500), Symulla by the author of the Periplus of the Erythraean Sea(247), Symulla or Timulla by Ptolemy(150), and perhaps even Perimula by Pliny (A.D.
 77).
 This is, however, disputed.
 Chembur is also said to be a reference to Chevul at the mouth of the Kundalika River on mainland Maharashtra.
 Later, the area occupied was said to have occupied a branch of an animal home.

 The Bombay Presidency Golf Club was established in 1827, and was later re-built to meet international standards.
 No major activity occurred until the Kurla-Chembur single railway line was built in 1906 for garbage trains.
 The line was opened to passenger traffic in 1924.
 After construction activity in the 1920s, Chembur was finally opened up in the 1930s.
 It was made part of Bombay City in 1945.

-After independence, Chembur was one of the sites where refugee camps were set up to settle refugees after partition.
+After independence, Chembur was one of the sites where refugee camps were set up to settle Sindhi Hindu refugees after partition.
 The industrialisation of Trombay during and after World War II led to the demand for housing and the growth of Chembur thereafter.

 Administration

-Chembur lies in the Mumbai South Central parliamentary constituency.
-It used to lie in Mumbai North-East Parliamentary constituency, prior to delimitation in 2008, where it was moved to Mumbai South Central parliamentary Constituency.
-The current sitting Member of Parliament of Mumbai South Central is Shiv Sena's Rahul Shewale.
+Chembur belongs to the Mumbai South Central parliamentary constituency.
+It used to be in Mumbai North-East Parliamentary constituency, prior to delimitation in 2008, where it was moved to Mumbai South Central parliamentary Constituency.
+The current sitting Member of Parliament of Mumbai South Central is Shiv Sena (UBT) Anil Desai.